Justice Department withheld and removed some Epstein files related to Trump

 The Justice Department has withheld some Epstein files related to allegations that President Trump sexually abused a minor, an NPR investigation finds.
 It also removed some documents from the public database where accusations against Jeffrey Epstein also mention Trump.

 Some files have not been made public despite a law mandating their release.
-These include what appears to be more than 50 pages of FBI interviews, and notes from conversations with a woman who accused Trump of sexual abuse decades ago when she was a minor.
+These include what appear to be more than 50 pages of FBI interviews, as well as notes from conversations with a woman who accused Trump of sexual abuse decades ago when she was a minor.

 NPR reviewed multiple sets of unique serial numbers appearing before and after the pages in question, stamped onto documents in the Epstein files database, FBI case records, emails and discovery document logs in the latest tranche of documents published at the end of January.
 NPR's investigation found dozens of pages that appear to be catalogued by the Justice Department but not shared publicly.

-The Justice Department declined to answer NPR's questions on the record about these specific files, what's in them, and why they are not published.
+The Justice Department declined to answer NPR's questions on the record about these specific files, what's in them and why they are not published.
+After publication, the Justice Department reached out to NPR, taking issue with how its responses to questions were framed.
+Department of Justice spokeswoman Natalie Baldassarre reiterated DOJ's stance that any documents not published are privileged, are duplicates or relate to an ongoing federal investigation.

+Following NPR's reporting, the House Oversight Committee's ranking member, Rep. Robert Garcia, D-Calif., released a statement about the missing files.

+"Yesterday, I reviewed unredacted evidence logs at the Department of Justice.
+Oversight Democrats can confirm that the DOJ appears to have illegally withheld FBI interviews with this survivor who accused President Trump of heinous crimes," Garcia stated.

 Other files scrubbed from public view pertain to a separate woman who was a key witness for the prosecution in the criminal trial of Epstein's co-conspirator, Ghislaine Maxwell, who is serving a 20-year prison sentence for sex trafficking.
 Maxwell is seeking clemency from Trump.